withastro/astro/.changeset/healthy-books-study.md

 '@astrojs/cloudflare': patch
 ---

+Split Support in Cloudflare

-add experimental support for `build.split`
+Adds support for configuring `build.split` when using the Cloudflare adapter